goodism/school-site/readme.txt

 = Does this theme support any plugins? =

-School Site includes support for WooCommerce and for Infinite Scroll in Jetpack.
+School Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==